openshift-labs/learn-katacoda/intro-openshift/service-binding/intro.md

 database for storing data entered via the web application.
 You will then update the deployment configuration for the web application configuration so that the database credentials will be passed to the web application.

+The environment used for this course is based on OpenShift 3.7, with service catalog and template service broker enabled.
+The features used to bind the database to the web application are not present in older versions of OpenShift.